Jaws (franchise)

-Jaws is an American media franchise series that started with the 1975 film of the same name that expanded into three sequels, a theme park ride, and other tie-in merchandise, based on a 1974 novel Jaws.
+Jaws is an American media franchise series that started with the 1975 film of the same name that expanded into three sequels, a theme park ride, and other tie-in merchandise, based on the 1974 novel Jaws.
 The main subject of the saga is a great white shark and its attacks on people in specific areas of the United States and The Bahamas.
 The Brody family is featured in all of the films as the primary antithesis to the shark.
 The 1975 film was based on the novel written by Peter Benchley, which itself was inspired by the Jersey Shore shark attacks of 1916.
 Benchley adapted his novel, along with help from Carl Gottlieb and Howard Sackler, into the film, which was directed by Steven Spielberg.
 Although Gottlieb went on to pen two of the three sequels, neither Benchley nor Spielberg returned to the film series in any capacity.

 The first film was regarded as a watershed film in motion picture history; it became the father of the summer blockbuster movies and one of the first "high-concept" films.
 The film is also known for the introduction of John Williams' famous theme music, which was a simple alternating pattern of the E and F notes of a piano.
 Williams' musical score won an Academy Award.
 The film won two other Academy Awards, and was nominated for Best Picture.

 The success of Jaws led to three sequels, and the four films together have earned over US$800 million worldwide in box office gross.
 The franchise has also inspired the release of various soundtrack albums, additional novelizations based on the sequels, trading cards, theme park rides at Universal Studios Florida and Universal Studios Japan, multiple video games, and a musical that premiered in 2004.
 Although the first film was popular with critics when it was originally released, critical and commercial reception went downhill with each sequel.
 This reception has spread to the merchandise, with video games seen as poor imitations of the original concept.
 Nevertheless, the original 1975 film has generally been regarded as one of the greatest films ever, and frequently appears in the top 100 of various American Film Institute rankings.

-Benchley would come to regret that he ever wrote the original book, however, considering it encouraged a widespread public fear of sharks.
-As such, he spent most of his life promoting the cause of ocean conservation.
+Benchley would come to regret that he ever wrote the original book, considering it encouraged a widespread public fear of sharks.
+As such, he spent most of his later life promoting the cause of ocean conservation.